-1. Tibetan bowls
+1. Tibetan Bowls

-“Healing processes are initiated through entraining our brainwaves to synchronise with the perfect resonance of the bowls.
-Unique tones create the perfect state for deep meditation, creative thinking and intuitive messages.” via Tibetan Singing Bowls – The ancient brain entrainment methodology for healing and meditation
+According to Jevon Dangeli, a hypnotherapy expert, the healing process takes place through entraining our brainwaves to synchronize with the perfect resonance of the bowls.
+“Unique tones create the perfect state for deep meditation, creative thinking, and intuitive messages.”

 2. Gong Bath

 A gong bath or sound bath is a very ancient Asian sound healing technique.
 It is said to produce an amazing sense of well-being through the vibration of all the water within the body.
 It is called a “bath” because participants are going to bathe in sound waves.

 Gong baths are like massages.
 So, it is a good alternative for people who are thrilled with the idea of a massage but don’t really want to be touched.